coder/docs/setup/installation.md

    > presence of `-rc` in the version number (e.g., `1.16.0-rc.1`).

 1. Ensure that you have superuser privileges to your PostgreSQL database.
-Add the following to your Helm chart so that Coder uses your external PostgreSQL
+Add the following to your Helm values so that Coder uses your external PostgreSQL
    databases:

    ```yaml